cloud-gov/cg-site/_docs/management/custom-domains.md

 Router -->AppB
 {% endmermaid_diagram %}

-## How domains and routes work in cloud.gov
+## How domains and routes work in Cloud.gov

 A "route" is a domain with an optional subdomain and path that maps client requests to a particular application, such as: